ar-mokhtari/ar-mokhtari/README.md

   <tr>
     <td valign="middle" >

-- Currently working on "Web Financial Software Development".
+- Currently working on "Web Financial Software Development" + "Basketball Analyze Software".
 - Looking for cooperation in developing web applications.
 - Learning software engineering to improve and develop applications.
 - At the age of 40 (2019), I decided to learn and master web application development.